am3n/RTSP-Client-Android/README.md

 ---

-2) You can still use library without any decoding (just for obtaining raw frames), e.g. for writing video stream into MP4 via muxer.
+### 2) You can still use library without any decoding (just for obtaining raw H264/H265 frames)
+e.g. for writing video stream into MP4 via muxer.

 ```kotlin
 val rtspStatusListener = object : RtspStatusListener {